priyadarshi/Applozic-Chat-SDK-Documentation/README.md

  3) contactDisplayImage: 'PASS_YOUR_FUNCTION_NAME_HERE'                   //Type - FUNCTION (optional)
   Function should return USER_IMAGE_URL by taking USERID as a input parameter.
 Example given in Step 7
  4) accessToken: 'PASS_USER_ACCESS_TOKEN_HERE'                            //Type - String (optional)
- Access token is to authenticate user from your end.To enable access token authentication you have to configure authentication url in admin dashboard.
+ Access token is to authenticate user from your end.
+To enable access token authentication you have to configure authentication url in admin dashboard.
 ```
 For more detail about access token, read :**https://www.applozic.com/developers.html#authentication-url**.